 About the Learning Center

 The Ho-Chunk Youth Services Learning Center in Baraboo, WI, serves K-12 youth in the Wisconsin Dells area by providing after-school tutoring, Ho-Chunk language classes, cultural activities, recreational outings, and other youth programming.
-The Learning Center staff estimate that they get about 30 to 50 students coming into the center each week on average.
-The Learning Center had a collection of several hundred neglected and under-utilized children’s and YA books - the kids were not reading them and it was difficult for the extremely busy staff to keep track of where books where.
+The Learning Center staff estimates that they get about 30 to 50 students coming into the center each week on average.
+The Learning Center had a collection of several hundred neglected and under-utilized children’s and YA books; students at the Leaning Center were not reading the books and it was difficult for the extremely busy staff to keep track of where books were.
 Books were piled randomly on shelves and many had yet to be unpacked from the boxes they had arrived in.

 The Project

-TLAM students began collaborating with the Learning Center with the goal of cataloging the collection, make the books accessible to students and staff, and eventually to promote some literacy initiatives such as book clubs and reading groups.
+TLAM students began collaborating with the Learning Center with the goal of cataloging the collection, making the books accessible to students and staff, and eventually promoting literacy initiatives, such as book clubs and reading groups.
 To organize the books, the group turned to the online cataloging service LibraryThing.

 The flexibility and simplicity of an organizational account, compared with other database or cataloging software, made LibraryThing well-suited to the Learning Center’s needs.
-In particular, the service allows for customizable tagging feature which will allow the Learning Center to organize its books according to the categories of classes their students took and student age groups – eventually tags in the traditional Ho-Chunk language will be developed as well.
-In using LibraryThing for their catalog, the Ho-Chunk Nation Youth Service Learning Center is joining the ranks of many other small organizations that use the online service for their library catalogs, including businesses, museums, US embassies, and churches.
+In particular, the service allows for customizable tagging which allows the Learning Center to organize its books how they want.

 Going Forward